 Instructions

-• Melt the butter in a medium saucepan.
-Whisk in the flour and then gradually whisk in the 6 cups of the hot milk.
+• In a medium saucepan, melt the unsalted butter.
+Whisk in the all-purpose flour, then gradually whisk in the 8 cups of milk.
 Cook, whisking constantly, until the sauce is smooth and thickened.
-Stir in the seasonings.
+Stir in the kosher salt, cinnamon, and black pepper.
 Remove from heat and let sit for 10 minutes.

-12 Tablespoons unsalted butter, 1 cup all-purpose flour, 6 cups whole milk, 2 teaspoons kosher salt, 1/2 teaspoon cinnamon, 1 teaspoon fresh ground black pepper
+1/2 teaspoon cinnamon, 1 cup unsalted butter, 1 cup all-purpose flour, 8 cups whole milk, 2 teaspoons kosher salt, 1 teaspoon freshly ground black pepper

-• Add half the penne to a 13 x 9 buttered baking dish.
+• Spread half of the penne mixture into a buttered 13×9-inch baking dish.

-• Bake for 30-40 minutes or until the top is golden brown (you want to keep an eye on it the last 10 minutes so the top doesn't burn).
-Let cool slightly.
+• Bake for 30-40 minutes, or until the top is golden brown.
+Keep an eye on it during the last 10 minutes to prevent burning.

 Video